 Whether you’re the type of bicyclist who prefers hurtling down a mountain, pedaling through city streets, or experiencing rolling hills and scenic views along your ride, you won’t need to travel far with your bike in New York State.
 In June 2020, a new 3.6-mile shared-use path for bicyclists and pedestrians opened on the Governor Mario M. Cuomo Bridge, linking Tarrytown and South Nyack in the Hudson Valley.
-Later this year, the Empire State Trail will officially open, a 750-mile multi-use trail system connecting New York City to the Adirondacks and Buffalo to Albany.
-Sections of the trail are already open, including existing trails that have long been popular with bicyclists, such as the 365-mile Erie Canalway Trail—where you can also track your miles and take part in the Erie Canalway Challenge.
+Also in 2020, the Empire State Trail was completed with a 750-mile multi-use trail welcoming bicyclists and hikers to explore New York State's extraordinary experiences, people and places.
+The 750-mile trail system connects New York City to the Adirondacks and Buffalo to Albany, including existing trails that have long been popular with bicyclists, such as the 365-mile Erie Canalway Trail—where you can also track your miles and take part in the Erie Canalway Challenge.
 The state also features more than 1,000 miles of rail-trails, former railroad tracks converted to paved or semi-paved trails perfect for bicycling.
 No matter where you are in New York, or whatever level of bicyclist you consider yourself, there’s a great trail or route for you.

 The thousands of miles of trails throughout the state means that New York is a hiker’s dream come true.
 There are trail options for every level of hiker throughout the state.
 Many are so popular that during peak times, such as weekends, it’s not advisable to visit right now, but there are many hidden-gem hikes that will allow for easier social distancing.
 Before heading out to a nearby trail—whether it’s in the Adirondacks’ 46 High Peaks, the many trails in the Catskills, or wherever—please visit the Department of Environmental Conservation's helpful hiking tips and remember to bring a mask or facial covering for when social distancing isn't possible.